mongodb/cookbook/README.md

 * Add example code for any existing recipe, in any programming language.
   Fork the repo and add your code into the relevant directory!
-* Work on the rediscookbook.org website.
-The site itself is open source and lives in `site`.
+* Work on the cookbook.mongodb.org website.
+All the site lives in `content`.
 * Look for typos, formatting errors, missing links, and other little things.
   No potential improvement is 'too small' -- fork for anything.